msuhanov/regf/Windows registry file format specification.md

 A hive is considered to be dirty (i.e. requiring recovery) when a base block in a primary file contains a wrong checksum, or its primary sequence number doesn't match its secondary sequence number.
 If a hive isn't dirty, but a transaction log file (new format) contains subsequent log entries, they are ignored.

 ## Multiple transaction log files
-A primary file may have either one transaction log file (\*.LOG) or two transaction log files (\*.LOG1 and \*.LOG2).
-In the latter case, a dummy third file (\*.LOG) may be present for backward compatibility.
+A hive writer may use either a single transaction log file (\*.LOG) or two transaction log files (\*.LOG1 and \*.LOG2).
+In the latter case, also known as a dual-logging scheme, a dummy third transaction log file (\*.LOG) may be present for backward compatibility.
+When a hive writer is using a single transaction log file, two empty transaction log files from the dual-logging scheme (\*.LOG1 and \*.LOG2) may be present as well.

 ### Old format
-If multiple transaction log files are present and a hive is dirty, an applicable one (i.e. having the same *Last written timestamp* in a base block as in a base block of a primary file, see above) is used to recover a hive.
+If a hive is dirty and multiple transaction log files are present, an applicable one (i.e. having the same *Last written timestamp* in a base block as in a base block of a primary file, see above) is used to recover a hive.

-A switch to a new transaction log file may happen after an error occurs when applying a transaction log to a primary file.
+Under normal circumstances, only the first transaction log file (\*.LOG1) is used.
+If an error occurs when writing to a primary file, a switch to the second transaction log file (\*.LOG2) is performed (this file will contain a cumulative log of dirty data, i.e. dirty pages that weren't written to a primary file due to an error and pages dirtied since the failed write, on the next write attempt).
+If write errors persist, a hive writer will change the transaction log file being used on every write attempt (\*.LOG2 to \*.LOG1 and vice versa), keeping a cumulative log of dirty data.
+After a successful write operation on a primary file, the first transaction log file will be used again.
+If an error occurs when writing a base block to a primary file in the beginning of a write operation (in order to alter the primary sequence number in a base block), the whole operation fails without changing the log file being used.

 ### New format
-If multiple transaction log files are present and a hive is dirty, the first transaction log file (\*.LOG1) and then the second transaction log file (\*.LOG2) are used to recover a hive.
+If a hive is dirty and multiple transaction log files are present, the first transaction log file (\*.LOG1) and then the second transaction log file (\*.LOG2), or vice versa, are used to recover a hive.

 A switch to a new transaction log file may be used to split log entries.
+Note that the second transaction log file may contain earlier log entries, so it has to be applied first sometimes.

 ## Additional sources of information
 1. http://www.sentinelchicken.com/data/TheWindowsNTRegistryFileFormat.pdf